keneanalemayhu/portfolio/README.md

 ## Design Reference

 This project follows a Figma template provided for the course.
 All fonts, spacing, colors, and layout are designed to match it exactly.

----

-## Contributing

-This is an individual project, part of a learning program.
-No contributions are accepted.

----

-## 📄 License

-This project is licensed for educational purposes.